Randomness

 I’m a Bagsket Case

 bagsketYesterday, I fell deeply in love with this bag I found online.
-Ohmygawd, I thought, that bag is fucking beautiful.
+Ohmygawd that bag is fucking beautiful.
 But is it a bag or a basket?
 It’s neither: it’s a bagsket!
 And this chick – she looks so… organic.
-That gauzy cotton blouse, those generic jeans, the fuck-em-all loose do.
-Betcha the bitch has perfect skin and an Ivory-girl glow that comes with riding a bike to the farmers market every Monday for kale and naan bread and freshly made guacamole.
+Ivory girlish.
+Thin and healthy and wholesome.
+That gauzy cotton blouse, those generic jeans, the long, loose hair… Betcha the bitch has perfect skin that comes with riding a bike to the farmers market every Monday for kale, naan bread, freshly made guacamole and hand-made vegan hair products.

 I wanna be that girl.
 I wanna have that bagsket.
-I could take it to my farmer’s market on my bicycle just like she does, and fill it with kale and naan bread and freshly made guacamole.
-Rick and I could eat and then go for a nice evening walk – or maybe drive to the beach and picnic there while the sun sets.
+I could take it to my farmer’s market on my bicycle just like she does, and fill it with kale and naan bread and freshly made guacamole and hand-made vegan products.
+Rick and I could eat and then go for a nice evening walk – maybe drive to the beach and picnic there while the sun sets.
 How amazing life would be!
 Yup, I TOTALLY need this bagsket.
-LET’S ORDER IT!
+LET’S ORDER IT.

 Wait a fucking minute.